A GM Cadillac Eldorado Brougham 1957. Flickr Image.

 On the other hand, General Motors derives a significant portion of its revenue not just from the automotive segment but also from its financial segment.

-Therefore, for a similar comparison, we have to make some adjustments when measuring the automotive revenue and gross margin.
+Therefore, we must make some adjustments for a similar comparison when measuring the automotive revenue and gross margin.

 These adjustments include the exclusion of non-automotive portions.